Flexible Hen & Stag Event Options

 It’s now history how things started going pear-shaped from February 2020.

 I’ve been unable to find any actual figures that represent the monetary loss to the UK hen and stag market.

-By the end of February 2020 onwards, hen and stag agents were faced with having to refund groups who’d been due to travel but couldn’t.
+By the end of February 2020 onwards, these agents were faced with having to refund groups who’d been due to travel but couldn’t.

-As the pandemic situation evolved, it resulted in an overall loss to the hen and stag of well over a year’s worth of bookings, including hundreds of thousands of bookings that agency teams had already worked on for months.
+As the pandemic situation evolved, it resulted in an overall loss of well over a year’s worth of bookings, including hundreds of thousands of bookings that agency teams had already worked on for months.

 Thankfully Funktion Events have remained afloat for what I believe is a key reason.

 How Early Adopters Of Virtual Event Options Saved Their Skins